MariaCarmela/CareAlert-the-eye/README.md

 ```bash
 pip install -r requirements.txt
 ```

 ### 4. Add the Data

-Download the challenge datasets from the official **Reply Sandbox 2026** platform and place them inside the `data/raw/` directory, preserving the following structure:
+Download the challenge datasets from the official **Reply Sandbox 2026** platform and place them inside the `data/raw/` directory:

 ```
 data/